knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsWalletsApi.md

 <a name="updatewalletbalance"></a>
 # **UpdateWalletBalance**
-> ModelWalletTransactionResource UpdateWalletBalance (int? userId, string currencyCode, ModelWalletAlterRequest request)
+> WalletTransactionResource UpdateWalletBalance (int? userId, string currencyCode, WalletAlterRequest request)

 Updates the balance for a user's wallet